somerandomdude/writing/README.md

 ## What's in This Repo?

 Simply put, my writing on a collection of subjects.
-The blog format seems _old_ and no longer seems aligned with what the web is capable of or where it's headed.
+The blog format seems _old_ and no longer aligned with what the web is capable of or where it's headed.
 This idea has slowly grown in intensity for myself since I stumbled upon the idea [in a past blog post](http://www.adaptivepath.com/ideas/what-comes-after-sharing/).
 Now I'm finally going to just try to do it.

 I'll be breaking up content into two main buckets.
 I've named them Entries and Epics (naming is _highly_ suspect).